 “City Restaurant Week puts spirit in our community, encouraging people to get out, connect with friends and try new restaurants,” says Xavier Teixido, an owner of Harry’s Seafood Grill on the Riverfront.
 “It highlights the diversity and depth of quality of dining options in our neighborhoods.”

-This year, that diversity will be front and center because for the second straight year, City Restaurant Week has expanded to include fine dining restaurants on Wilmington’s West End.
+This year, that diversity will be front and center because for the third straight year, City Restaurant Week has expanded to include fine dining restaurants on Wilmington’s West End.
 Previous years were focused on fine dining establishments Downtown and the Riverfront.

 The result is a menu of 15 restaurants to select from, offering everything from Thai to Chilean to Italian.
 Better yet, you get to sample the creative cuisine of these fine dining spots with prix-fixe prices of $15 for lunch and $35 for dinner.